fabulouspanda/MacMiner/README.md

 This project can essentially be downloaded and built immediately in Xcode.
 You may need to change code signing settings.

-Development is no longer active - if you know your way around Xcode any tips or commits would be much appreciated by me and the community!
+Development is less active than it has been in the past - if you know your way around Xcode any tips or commits would be much appreciated by me and the community!
 I would be very proud to see anyone fork MacMiner for a future project, and will merge minor commit requests if they're made.

 The code is not provided here for bfgminer or it's api-example.c which is used to compile apiaccess, neither are cgminer or minerd (pooler's cpuminer) - these are available on github with their respective authors.
 Binaries are included here for ease of compilation.